ikding/pycon_2017/README.md

 * Follett Education Group
 * Co-founder of District Data Labs
-* Co-author of applied text anaysis with Python
+* Co-author of applied text analysis with Python

 * Recent update in AI: can AI automate our jobs?
 Tony doesn't think this is an appropriate question
-* How ecan we combine human and machine abilities to produce better outcomes than either could on their own?
-(Not Huamn vs. Machine, but Human + Machine)
+* How can we combine human and machine abilities to produce better outcomes than either could on their own?
+(Not Human vs. Machine, but Human + Machine)
 * Analytical Process:
 	* Ingesting
 	* Wrangling